-The EU Business in Japan (EUBIJ) pages provide practical information for European Union businesses in need of clear guidelines to trade with or invest in Japan or cooperate with Japanese partners.
+The EU Business in Japan (EUBIJ) pages provide practical information for European Union businesses and organisations in need of clear guidelines to trade with or invest in Japan or cooperate with Japanese partners.

 Please note that these pages have a restricted access content only available to registered members. (see below)